-VOTRIENT is a prescription medicine used to treat people with advanced renal cell cancer (RCC).
+VOTRIENT® (pazopanib) tablets is a prescription medicine used to treat adults with advanced renal cell cancer (RCC).

-VOTRIENT is a prescription medicine used to treat people with advanced soft tissue sarcoma (STS) who have received chemotherapy in the past.
-It is not known if VOTRIENT is effective in treating certain soft tissue sarcomas or certain gastrointestinal tumors.
+VOTRIENT is a prescription medicine used to treat adults with advanced soft tissue sarcoma (STS) who have received chemotherapy in the past.
+It is not known if VOTRIENT is effective in treating certain STS or certain gastrointestinal (GI) tumors.

 It is not known if VOTRIENT is safe and effective in children under 18 years of age.